Last Updated on September 6, 2023 by Tim Wells

 Step 3: Press the button on the back of the Chromecast to put it into pairing mode.

-Do not hold the button in, or this may begin the factory reset process.
+Do not hold the button in.
+This may begin the factory reset process.

-If it doesn’t, jump down to the next section to manually pair the Chromecast Voice Remote.
+If not, jump to the next section to manually pair the Chromecast Voice Remote.

 How to Pair Chromecast Remote [Manually]

-If the automatic pairing process above didn’t work, we can attempt to manually pair the remote.
+If you’ve tried the process above and your Chromecast remote won’t pair, the next step is to attempt to manually pair the remote.

 For these steps, it helps to have the Google TV app open on your smartphone so you can navigate around the screen.